pkardas/notes/books/clean-code.md

 Code formatting is important.
 Visual design of the code is important.
 Variable should be declared "in well-known for everybody places".
 Functions should show natural flow -> top-down.

 Another matter is alignment, e.g. of test cases in parametrised tests.
-However, variables declarations ins an overkill.
+However, variables declarations is an overkill.

 However, a team should agree upon a single formatting style.